uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 date: 2019-02-27
 ---

-{% from "govuk/components/warning-text/macro.njk" import govukWarningText %}
-{{ govukWarningText({
-  html: "28 February – Update from UCAS: Only UTT application alerts and GT12 preferences need to be set.
-[Updated design](/publish-teacher-training-courses/ucas-apply-preferences-2)" | markdown("inline"),
+{% warningText "28 February – Update from UCAS: Only UTT application alerts and GT12 preferences need to be set.
+[Updated design](/publish-teacher-training-courses/ucas-apply-preferences-2)" %}
-  iconFallbackText: "Warning"
-}) }}

 Providers can set preferences in NetUpdate for the way UCAS Apply behaves.
 NetUpdate is going away, we need to inherit and explain these preferences.